-- NERSC installs dot-files in your home directory (e.g. .login, .profile) - Do not modify these or your jobs and compiles will not work correctly. - Each dot-file sources an additional file with the same name, but an .ext extension. - Put your local modifications in these .ext files (e.g. .login.ext, .profile.ext)
+- NERSC installs dot-files in your home directory (e.g. .login, .profile) - Commands in dot-files are executed when you log in (or start a new shell) - Do not modify these or your jobs and compiles will not work correctly. - Each dot-file sources an additional file with the same name, but with an .ext extension. - Put your local modifications in these .ext files - (e.g. .login.ext, .profile.ext)